We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 30A Beach Chair Rentals

 I also want to quickly bring up the beach chair and umbrella rentals on 30A.
 Personally, I always recommend these to my guests when they want to spend a lot of time at the beach.
 It’s your vacation and a nice treat!
-Plus, it allows you to have a seat and shade without worrying about crowds or carrying a bunch of stuff with you.
+Plus, it lets you have a seat and some shade without worrying about crowds or carrying a bunch of stuff.

 My advice on these is the same as for the tents.
 All public beaches now use one beach chair and umbrella rental company.
 You can reserve these online, and they set them up when you arrive.